-Babies are so precious and full of love and smiles, we want to make sure that they are always safe.
+Babies are so precious and full of love and smiles, we want to make sure that they are always safe, especially while sleeping.
 In the first few months, your newborn will probably sleep for a very long time (about 16 hours a day), not counting the feeding and snuggling time.
 In order to keep your baby safe and secure while they sleep, here are a few things to keep in mind.

 When selecting a bassinet for your baby, check that it meets the current Canadian safety regulations.
 As well, please ensure that you only let the baby sleep in the bassinet until they can roll over or until they reach the maximum weight that the manufacturer suggests.
 When your baby hits either of these landmarks, it is time to upgrade their sleeping arrangements to a crib or cradle.